 The District places no limit on the amount it may invest in any one fund.
-The investments in First American Government Obligation are 75% of the District's total investments.
-The remaining investments in Florida PRIME are 25% of the District's total investments.
+The investments in U S Bank Money Market are 70% of the District's total investments, investments in U S Bank Global Corporate Trust are 17%, and the remaining investments in Florida PRIME are 13% of the District's total investments.

-The types of deposits and investments and their level of risk exposure as of September 30, 2022 were typical of these items during the fiscal year then ended.
+The types of deposits and investments and their level of risk exposure as of September 30, 2023 were typical of these items during the fiscal year then ended.
 The District considers any decline in fair value for certain investments to be temporary.